6.7.5 Special Memory Accesses

 Convert 64-bit value in ud1 from native byte order to little-endian or from little-endian to native byte order (the same operation)

-For signed fetches with a specific byte order, you have to perform a sign-extension word after an unsigned fetch and a byte-order correction:
+For signed fetches with a specific byte order, you have first have to perform an unsigned fetch and a byte-order correction, and finally use a sign-extension word:

 c>s ( x – n ) gforth-1.0 “c-to-s”